-Intended normally for Second, Third and Fourth Year students in Arts

-The Spanish courses cannot be used to satisfy the program requirements for French
+Note(s): Offered annually.
+Intended normally for Second, Third and Fourth Year students in Arts.
+The Spanish courses may not be used to satisfy the requirements of the French Studies Programme.

 ESF304B Introduction à l'espagnol II

 This course is given in Spanish and French and requires a linguistic profile of BBB in French as a Second Language.